Truva

 Do I pay taxes on digital bank interest?

 Yes.
-The 20% Final Withholding Tax (FWT) is automatically deducted before interest hits your account.
-The after-tax rates shown in the table above are what you actually receive.
+The 20% Final Withholding Tax is usually deducted by banks before interest hits your account.
+The rates and peso estimates above are before tax.

 Which digital bank interest rate is right for you in 2026?